leebyron/til/entries/radiate intent.md

 Elizabeth Ayer, in her
 [excellent article](https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3)
-on radiating intent explains why it's a superior approach (which I've editorialized):
+on radiating intent explains why it's superior to asking forgiveness (which I've editorialized):

-- Invites participation from those with critical info or desire to help
+1. Invites participation from those with critical info or desire to help
-- If you're wrong, it gives a chance for someone to stop you _before hand_
+2. If wrong it gives a chance for someone to stop you as you begin.
+You're not left waiting as when asking permission.
-- Leaves evidence of good faith.
+3. Leaves evidence of good faith.
 Better to be known as predictable than underhanded.
-- You keep responsibility and own the outcome, good or bad.
-Doesn’t transfer blame as seeking permission does.
+4. Keep responsibility and own the outcome, good or bad.
+Doesn’t transfer blame as asking permission does.
-- Sets the example that bold action is encouraged from everyone, not just organizational higher-ups.
+5. Sets the example that bold action is encouraged from everyone, not just organizational higher-ups.

 If it's a good idea, go ahead and do it.
 Say loudly what you are doing along the way. _Radiate intent!_